Chase Côté | baritone

 Photo Credit: St. Bonaventure University

-As an active competitor, Chase will compete in the New Orleans District of the Metropolitan Opera Laffont Competition in January.
-Most recently, he was awarded an encouragement award for the National Society of Arts and Letters Shirley Rabb Winston competition at the national level.
-For the D.C. district of the competition, he was awarded first place.
-Chase was a finalist for Opera Grand Rapids’ VanderLaan Prize, and won first place in NATS Eastern Region both in 2024.
-In 2022, he received first place for NATS Eastern Region as well, and was awarded second place in the NSAL Shirley Rabb Winston Scholarship in 2022.
+As an active competitor, Chase most recently received an encouragement award in the New Orleans District of the Metropolitan Opera Laffont Competition.
+With the generous support of the National Society of Arts and Letters, he has garnered numerous honors at the Shirley Rabb Winston competition, including an encouragement award at the national level and first place in the Washington D.C. district both in 2025, and second place within the same district in 2022.
+In addition, Chase was a finalist for Opera Grand Rapids’ VanderLaan Prize in 2024, and won first place in the NATS Eastern Region in 2024 and 2022.